srevn/cec-control/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ## Acknowledgements

 - [libCEC](https://github.com/Pulse-Eight/libcec) for providing the CEC communication library
-- All contributors who have helped with code, bug reports, and suggestions